I tell you a secret: I’m a Windows user. I don’t use OSX, I don’t use Linux, I use Windows. And I tell you something more: I like it 😉

 Don’t use the Windows default CMD

-The first thing I do, is to don’t use Windows’ default CMD.
+The first thing I do, is to don’t use the default Windows CMD.
 Why?
 It can’t even mark and copy things!
 However, there’s an easy and open-source alternative: ConEmu.
 ConEmu has all the simple things you expect: colors, tabs, resizable, copy-and-paste and much more.
 You can get it from GitHub and it even works without installation.

 Use GIT as a toolbox for Windows

 The other thing I do, is to use GIT as a toolbox for Windows.
 When people are talking about using the console, they are actually talking about using tools.
-They talks about SCP, SSH or CURL like they come with their console – but they don’t!
+They talk about SCP, SSH or CURL like they come with their console - but they don’t!
 All of those things are just individual programs installed on their machine.
 They are not related to the command line!
 So why don’t install them on Windows?

 If you use GIT, you already have everything you need in the bin